 CINDERELLA KICK-START CLINIC

-SAVVY BIKE SKILLS CLINICSBIKE SKILLS 101: FUNDAMENTAL BIKE HANDLING SKILLS - SPONSORED BY BICYCLELAWYER.COM
+BIKE SKILLS 101: FUNDAMENTAL BIKE HANDLING SKILLS - SPONSORED BY BICYCLELAWYER.COM

 This 4-hour co-ed clinic is the foundation of everything else you'll learn on the bike.
 This is the clinic where we teach the old dogs new tricks and the newbies the fundamentals.
 You'll learn about balance and weight distribution and how that affects your ability to ride your bike safely and confidently.
 We'll learn skills like riding with no hands, emergency stops, and how to look behind you while holding your line, how to steer, and counter-steer.
 After just four hours, we guarantee you'll be a better bike handler and have much more fun on the bike.
-PLEASE NOTE: Bike Skills 101 is the pre-requisite for all other Bike Skills road clinic modules.
+This clinic is a pre-requisite for all other Bike Skills road cycling clinics.

 BIKE SKILLS 102: FUNDAMENTAL MOUNTAIN BIKE SKILLS

-BIKE SKILLS 201: CLIMBING + DESCENDING SKILLS - SPONSORED BY TERESA CALLEN OF IMAGE ARTS SALON
+BIKE SKILLS 201: CLIMBING + DESCENDING SKILLS - SPONSORED BY JAN MEDINA REAL ESTATE

 Bike Skills 201 is a continuation of what you've learned in Bike Skills 101.
+What goes up must come down, right?
 In this 4-hour co-ed clinic, we'll teach you how to climb like a pro - seated climbs, standing climbs, short climbs, steep climbs, extended climbs.
 And then, we'll teach you how to come back down again, focusing on a fast straight descent, and then a technical switchbacky descent.
 Pre-requisite: Bike Skills 101 or equivalent experience.

 BIKE SKILLS 301: PACELINES + GROUP RIDING